 Chris Price has convened the Poetry and Creative Nonfiction stream of the MA in Creative Writing since 2009, having previously taught the IIML's undergraduate Poetry workshop (2004-2009) and a course on Creative Writing in the Marketplace.
 Her supervision interests are in poetry and creative non-fiction, and she has worked with Helen Heath, Chris Tse, Tayi Tibble and Sam Duckor-Jones (poetry) and Ashleigh Young, Helena Wiśniewska-Brow and Pip Desmond (creative nonfiction) among others.

-Chris holds an MA in Languages and Literature from Auckland University and an MA in Creative Writing from Victoria University.
-Her first book of poems, Husk, was published in 2002 and won the Montana Best First Book of Poetry award.
+Chris is a past editor of the literary journal Landfall, has worked in publishing, and was for many years coordinator of the New Zealand International Arts Festival's Writers and Readers Week.
+She holds an MA in Languages and Literature from Auckland University and an MA in Creative Writing from Victoria University.
+Her first book of poems, Husk, was published by Auckland University Press (AUP) in 2002 and won the Montana Best First Book of Poetry award.

 Her second book, Brief Lives (AUP, 2006) inhabits a territory where fiction, biography, prose poetry and essay meet and overlap.
 It was shortlisted in the biography category of the 2007 Montana New Zealand Book Awards.
 In 2005 she was part of the Are Angels Ok? anthology project, which paired ten New Zealand writers and scientists to mark the International Year of Physics.
 In 2008 Chris Price was Auckland University Writer in Residence at the Michael King Writers' Centre, and in 2009 she published another poetry collection, The Blind Singer (AUP).